holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.7.1 Cross Link Role

-If the Linked Entity is a Role, then the Target Circle must invite that Role to participate in the Circle, and that Role becomes the **_“Cross Link Role”_**, with the person filling it becoming the **_“Cross Link”_**.
+If the Linked Entity is a Role, then that Role may participate in the Target Circle as described below.
+It becomes the **_“Cross Link Role”_**, with the person filling it becoming the **_“Cross Link”_**.

 If the Linked Entity is a Circle or a group, then a new special-purpose Cross Link Role is automatically created instead, and resides within both the Linked Entity and the Target Circle, much like a Rep Link.
 In this case, the Cross Link Role has the same Purpose and Accountabilities as a Rep Link, but with the “Circle” referenced in the Rep Link Role description instead meaning the Linked Entity, and the “Super-Circle” instead meaning the Target Circle.